IvanFan-Van/Online-Terminal-Battleship-Game/README.md

 - Running command `nohup ./server &` to start the server.
 - Running `./main` on your local machine to start the game.

+Controls:
+1. Entering the game, content will pop up and the player needs to choose the game mode.
+Using the arrow keys to navigate the mode, press Enter to select.
+2. If you select Man-Machine mode, skip to Step 3.
+If the player battle mode is selected, both players need to enter the same room number (eg.1111) to enter the same room to play the battle game.
+3. Players should use the "WASD" or arrow keys on the keyboard to move your ships and press the [ spacebar ] to change ship's orientation.Finally press the Enter key to place these ships(Note: upperleft corner will be fixed during rotation.)
+4. After placing the ship, the game begins and the player uses the "WASD" on the keyboard to select the location of the attack and the "ENTER" key to strike.